xs9734/maroon-sunflower-d715c/src/pages/index.md

     section_id: hero_section
     background_image: images/hero-1.png
     background_image_opacity: 80
-    content: |
+    content: |-
-      # New and Stylish Frames
+      # New Year, New Frames.
-      Start the year with a new pair of designer frames.
+      Find the perfect frames to start 2021.
     actions:
       - title: See all items
         url: /store